Fwwebbird/New-Users/README.md

 ## What Everything Does:

 ### Order:
-- Opens email and immediately adds Jodi and Mike to the recipients.
+- Opens email and immediately adds J and M to the recipients.
 - Attaches PDF to that email, and asks what is going to be ordered so you don't have to type it all out.

 ### Barcode Guns: